How to Navigate the Texas CBC SSCC Transition as a New Foster Parent

 You might contact the wrong office first.
 Calling DFPS in a CBC region often results in a referral to the SSCC — sometimes immediately, sometimes after an extended wait while the DFPS worker figures out your region.
 Starting with the right office saves weeks.

 The SSCC does not replace CPAs.
-Within CBC regions, the SSCC oversees a network of Child Placing Agencies.
-You still work with a CPA for your home study, training, and licensing.
-The SSCC is the regional coordinator, not a direct service provider.
-Understanding this three-tier structure (DFPS → SSCC → CPA) is important for knowing who to call about what.
+Within CBC regions, the SSCC may oversee a network of Child-Placing Agencies.
+You may work with a CPA for your home study, training, and verification.
+The SSCC is the regional coordinator, not necessarily your day-to-day service provider.
+Understanding the DFPS/SSCC/CPA relationship is important for knowing who to call about what.

 Training requirements and provider networks vary by region.
 CBC regions sometimes have different approved training providers and may use different online platforms than DFPS-direct regions.
 The orientation you receive from an SSCC-managed CPA may differ from DFPS orientation materials in both content and format.